MANUALS: BOWLING

 A. Team Structure (Regular Season):

 1. A varsity or junior varsity team shall consist of no more than 6 bowlers.
-A team may have an unlimited number of reserve bowlers.
+The varsity roster of 6 bowlers must be pre-determined and set prior to competition.
 Each of the six team members will bowl individual games with the best 5 two game total pin scores being used to determine the team individual total.

 2. A legal lineup may consist of a minimum of 3 bowlers and 2 vacancies or subs.